geomagpy/MARTAS/README.md

 A **archive** job will use the dayrange parameter, default is 2, and option endtime, default is UTC-now.
 Endtime can only be modified using the general option -e.

-        python filter.py -c ~/myconfig.cfg -j archive -e LEMI036_123_0001
+        python filter.py -c ~/myconfig.cfg -j archive -e 2024-11-22

 The output will be stored within the defined destination.
-Please note: if a database is your destination then DATAINFO is NOT updated by default.
+Please note: if a database is your destination then DATAINFO is updated.
 Data sets are stored within the data table ending with the provided revision, default "0002".
-If you want to update DATAINFO you need to provide the SensorID in option -s.

-        python filter.py -c ~/myconfig.cfg -j realtime -s LEMI036_123_0001

-Other general optins are -l to define a loggernamse, which is useful if you have several filter jobs running on one machine.
+Other general options are -l to define a loggernamse, which is useful if you have several filter jobs running on one machine.
 The option -x will enable sending of logging information to the defined notification system.
 By default this is switched of because database contents are usually monitored, which also would report failures with specific data sets.